 The Denial of Death

-In 1973, cultural anthropologist Ernest Becker won the Pulitzer Prize for The Denial of Death.
+Cultural anthropologist Ernest Becker won the Pulitzer Prize for his 1973 book The Denial of Death.
 His thesis was stark: every civilization, every religion, every war, every moral system is ultimately driven by one primal force — the terror of death.
 In the 1980s, social psychologists Sheldon Solomon, Jeff Greenberg, and Tom Pyszczynski built on Becker's work and called their framework Terror Management Theory.
-Over 500 controlled experiments have since confirmed it.
+Hundreds of controlled experiments have since tested and largely supported it.

 The core finding: when people are reminded of death, they cling harder to their cultural worldview and become hostile to ideas that threaten it.
 This happens automatically, below conscious awareness.
 Your defenses simply rise.